Sweet Tooth (TV series)

-Sweet Tooth is an American fantasy drama streaming television series developed by Jim Mickle.
-It is based on the comic book of the same name by Jeff Lemire and premiered on Netflix on June 4, 2021.
-In July 2021, the series was renewed for a second season which is set to be released on April 27, 2023.
+Sweet Tooth is an American fantasy drama television series developed by Jim Mickle.
+It is based on the comic book series created by Jeff Lemire and published by DC Comics' Vertigo imprint.
+The series premiered on Netflix in June 2021, with a second season released in April 2023, and a third and final season announced the following month.
+The third season premiered on June 6, 2024.